ucbpi/puppet-stunnel/README.markdown

 Specify any options that you want to pass to OpenSSL.

-    options => 'NO_SSLv2',     # SSLv2 is turrible.
+    options => ['NO_SSLv2'],     # SSLv2 is turrible.
 See: http://osvdb.org/56387

-This attribute is optional and defaults to the empty string ''.
-Only one option can be specified at present.
+This attribute is optional and defaults to the empty array [].
+For backwards compatability, a single option can be passed as a string.

 For more information on this attribute, see [the stunnel documentation](https://www.stunnel.org/static/stunnel.html)